deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Introduction

 \section{Introduction}

 \IEEEPARstart{L}{and} use and land cover changes caused by both natural and human drivers have transformed the landscape globally \cite{winkler2021global}, and have significant impact on the surface energy balance, hydrological cycle, and ecosystem services.
 Timely and accurate monitoring of land use and land cover change provides crucial information for the modeling of the Earth’s systems.
 Remote sensing has been commonly used to map and monitor land use and land cover change over large areas \cite{zhu2022remote}.
 Most of the past efforts are retrospective, focusing on constructing a complete history of changes during the past several decades (e.g. \cite{song2018global}).
 While important, such products are often not updated frequently enough to provide information on the most recent dynamics of land use and land cover change.
 Certain events, such as illegal logging, encroachment in protected areas, flooding, and other natural disasters, require much faster responses.
 Analysis of massive data sets and associated advances in Artificial Intelligence (AI) are producing transformations in many aspects of society.
-Thanks to the availability of vast remote sensing satellite datasets, detection of land cover changes such as tropical deforestation, in near real-time, is now possible (e.g. \cite{tang2023near}).
+Thanks to the availability of vast remote sensing satellite datasets, detection of tropical forest loss, in near real-time, is now possible (e.g. \cite{tang2023near}). \po{Note that we use \textit{tree-cover loss} and \textit{forest loss} interchangeably throughout the paper; it is defined as complete canopy loss within a 10-m pixel with no immediate recovery.
+Further note that the lack of immediate recovery does not entail deforestation as the algorithm does not track the post-disturbance land cover. }